Words related to immune

 It is the hypothetical source of/evidence for its existence is provided by: Sanskrit methati "changes, alternates, joins, meets;" Avestan mitho "perverted, false;" Hittite mutai- "be changed into;" Latin mutare "to change," meare "to go, pass," migrare "to move from one place to another," mutuus "done in exchange;" Old Church Slavonic mite "alternately;" Czech mijim "to go by, pass by," Polish mijać "avoid;" Gothic maidjan "to change."

 also auto-immune, "arising from an abnormal immune response to a normal body part," 1952, from auto- + immune.
 Related: Autoimmunity, attested by 1903 as "immunity, natural or acquired, effected by the unaided powers of the organism, independent of external agencies."
-Modern sense of "immune responses of an organism against its own healthy cells and tissues" is from 1950s.
+The modern sense of "immune responses of an organism against its own healthy cells and tissues" is from 1950s.